 Can you imagine that this was once the only way to revise?
 Even ten, twelve, twenty times...always completely rewritten.
 We may not be fettered to archaic technology, but sometimes a good part of the writing process gets tossed with the luddite bathwater.

 Two things happen here.
 Number one, you can't type as fast as you can think (by hundreds of words a minute) and if you're forced into the world of your story, you're probably going to be thinking about that.
 Now maybe this will simply yank your creativity cord like starting an old small engine.
-(Is it true lawn mowers don't have pull start engines anymore?
+(Is it true lawn mowers don't have pull-start engines anymore?
 KIDS THESE DAYS!).
-You may recognize this technique from the movie Finding Forester.
+You may recognize this technique from the movie Finding Forrester.
 (Or maybe you're way too old to have seen that and I am obviously a fossil.)
 But they did pick a trick that actually works pretty well.
 It's rather difficult to type something and not engage it in a creative way.

 This may also lead to some of the really good artistic magic.
-Since you're rewriting instead of cutting and pasting, you will likely be willing to make bigger chances–like changing the tense or removing whole scenes or taking out a character.
+Since you're rewriting instead of cutting and pasting, you will likely be willing to take bigger chances–like changing the tense or removing whole scenes or taking out a character.
 Redoing the whole thing means you're less married to all that draft and since you're doing the work regardless, you might find exactly the bit that was causing the wind drag in the first place.
 And with some surgery, your story is back where you were, looking better than ever, and with you excited about moving forward.